microsoft/mssql-scripter/doc/installation_guide.md

 # Windows Installation

 Python is not installed by default on Windows.
 The latest Python installation package can be downloaded from [here](https://www.python.org/downloads/).
 When installing, select the 'Add Python to PATH' option.
-Python must be in hte PATH environment variable.
+Python must be in the PATH environment variable.

 Once Python is installed and in the PATH environment variable, open a command prompt, and install mssql-scripter using the command:
 ```shell